kojiishi/unicodedata-reader/README.md

 ```sh
 pip install unicodedata-reader
 ```
-or to clone and install using [poetry]:
+If you want to clone and install using [poetry]:
 ```sh
 git clone https://github.com/kojiishi/unicodedata-reader
 cd unicodedata-reader